 To create one, you simply need a QR Code generator.
 A simple Google search will fetch you many options to choose from.
 For your convenience, here is a detailed comparison of the best QR Code generator available online.
 You can go through it to find the best one for yourself.

 Once finalized, you can begin your QR Code journey.
-Having said that, here’s a step-by-step guide on how to do it.

 2. Create QR Codes in bulk